 The dissertation is a report of original research that is a contribution to knowledge in the selected field.
 The writing and defense of the dissertation signifies the student's ability to independently undertake a research project.
 The student must enroll for a minimum of twelve (12) hours of dissertation residency and three (3) hours of dissertation extension courses as needed over a period of time that will allow the student to complete the final defense of the dissertation.
-Beyond twelve (12) dissertation residency hours, the student must enroll in a minimum of three (3) hours of dissertation is completed and defended or the student leaves the program, or the student is suspended or dismissed.
+Beyond twelve (12) dissertation residency hours, the student must enroll in a minimum of three (3) hours of dissertation extension in each semester until the dissertation is completed and defended or the student leaves the program, or the student is suspended or dismissed.